linroger/FinanceCompendium/II. Economics/International/International Economics/Part 3 - New Explanations for International Trade/Chapter 07 - Offshoring of Goods and Services.md

 Economic Report of the President, 2004, p.
 229

-Increasing numbers of Americans . . . perceive offshoring . . . as an actual or potential threat to their jobs or to their wages even if they bold onto their jobs.
+Increasing numbers of Americans . . . perceive offshoring . . . as an actual or potential threat to their jobs or to their wages even if they hold onto their jobs.

 Jagdish Bhagwati and Alan S. Blinder, 2007, Offshoring of American Jobs